o-waring/subseasonal_forecasting/README.md

 #### Spatial Temporal Model Diagram
 ![Spatial Temporal Model Diagram](subseasonal_forecasting/plotting/spatial_temporal_model_diagram.png)

+#### Training

+Training was run on Google Colab to utilise GPU support.
+To navigate RAM constraints, a generator was used for the local region processing to feed batches of 256 inputs into the model on each iteration, with the global region tensor stored in memory for faster processing upon fetch.
+Training was run for 50 epochs, with 500 steps per epoch, mean absolute error loss, and Adam optimizer with standard parameters.
+The latest 2 years of data was initially kept aside for validation and test.
+The model was built in Tensorflow 2, with Tensorboard used for diagnostic purposes and model comparison.

+Hyperparameter and architecture tuning was conducted on sequence length, step (days between input timesteps), embedding size (including no embedding), spatial granularity, presence of 1D convolutional layers prior to LSTM input (to reduce dimensionality of longer sequences), dense layer unit size, number of 2D convolutional layers, and LSTM parameters.

+The following parameters were used:
+*SEQ_LEN = 26, STEP = 7, SG = 5, BATCH_SIZE = 256, STEPS_PER_EPOCH = 500, BUFFER_SIZE = 15000, PREFETCH_SIZE = 5, EPOCHS = 50, CONV2D_LAYERS = 1, CONV1D_LAYERS = 0, LSTM_LAYERS = 2, RGN_ID_EMB_DIM = 8, SPTL_CONV_FILTERS = 16, SPTL_KERNEL_SIZE = 2, SPTL_STRIDE = 1, SPTL_PADDING = 'same', SPTL_OUTPUT_DIM = 24, LSTM1_UNITS = 64, LSTM2_UNITS = 64, DROPOUT_RATE = 0.3*

 ###### [1] *Improving Subseasonal Forecasting in the Western U.S. with Machine Learning - https://arxiv.org/pdf/1809.07394.pdf*